 A day after a protest at the Turkish ambassador's residence in Washington, D.C., turned violent, the State Department is criticizing Turkey's government.

-Video appears to show security forces belonging to Turkish President Recep Tayyip Erdogan pushing past police and violently breaking up a protest outside the ambassador's diplomatic residence.
+Video appears to show security forces belonging to Turkish President Recep Tayyip Erdogan pushing past police and violently breaking up the demonstration.